-This code was a list of movie guidelines of what inappropriate conduct should never have their appearance in our movies.
+This code was a list of movie guidelines with what inappropriate conduct should never have their appearance in our movies.
 This code was followed by the Jewish filmmakers who made wholesome movies that were viewed by a largely Protestant audience.

-But how often do we see immoral scenes in movies that come out of the same Hollywood that followed these rules?
-We have invented gadgets like VidAngel to cut such scenes out of movies so we can watch them.
+But how often do we see immoral scenes in movies that come out of the same Hollywood that once followed these rules?
+We have invented editing gadgets like VidAngel to cut such scenes out of movies so we can watch them.

 What happened???
 I’ll tell you what happened.

-From that lamentable day to this, filmmaking was doomed to open the chance of inviting evil and sin to our very faces on our own screens in our deepest recesses of our holy homes.
+From that lamentable day to this, filmmaking was doomed to open the chance of inviting evil and sin to our very faces on our own screens in the deepest recesses of our holy homes.

 Children’s movies, not fit for adults to watch.